Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 - Avoid smoking altogether, and refrain from alcohol consumption for the first few weeks.
 Alcohol can lead to fluid retention and dehydration.

 Are you considering a breast augmentation with implants in the near future?
 Contact us today to learn about breast implant options here at NuBody Concepts and how we can best serve you.
-If you are ready to meet with a surgeon, simply self-schedule a consultation with a board-certified plastic surgeon in Nashville or Memphis.
+If you are ready to get started, use the pink button to schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.